 However, the same cannot be said of older cooling systems.
 Most of the time, these systems will not work as efficiently as they did and would be best replaced.
-This is particularly necessary for units that still use the R-22 refrigerant, a chemical compound that is illegal to produce and import as of the beginning of 2020 in the U.S.
+This is particularly necessary for units that still use the R-22 refrigerant, a chemical compound that was deemed illegal to produce and import as of the beginning of 2020 in the U.S.

 Consequently, many homeowners question whether or not an air conditioner recharge or retrofit is a useful option.
 Making the best decision can be a tricky process, particularly if you have to decide whether to replace the whole system or go for a retrofit.

 R22 Replacement: What You Need to Know About The Government Phaseout

 Many consumers are wondering why there is a need to phase out R-22 when it has been used for decades.
 The truth is that while this compound is reliable as a refrigerant, it also contains HCFCs or hydrochlorofluorocarbons.
 HCFCs are excellent coolants, but they carry a risk.
 When HCFC molecules are released into the air, they also release substances that damage the environment.
 Study after study shows that HCFCs have contributed significantly to the damage of the planet’s ozone layer, making it thinner and thinner.